 We may hold information in our own right, or in a more limited capacity as the trustee of a trust.

 Where we hold information as a trustee, this means we may be subject to obligations only to use and disclose that personal information for the purposes of the relevant trust.
-It also means that the relevant manager that manages the operations of the trust on a day to day basis will also hold personal information.
+It also means that the relevant manager that manages the operations of the trust on a day-to-day basis will also hold your personal information.
 When we accept appointment to act as a trustee, we require the relevant manager to comply with the law relating to privacy when they deal with your personal information.

 3. What if you do not provide certain information?